Anubhav-byte/Whatsapp-bomber/README.md

 3.Selenium web driver along with python

-4.chromedriver in your system
+4.Chromedriver in your system

-How to use it:
+## Deployment

-You need to make the ollowing change to the script to use it successfully:
+You need to make the following change to the script to use it successfully:

  1.Change the variable contact to the name of contact you want to send message.